 On October 1, Healthcare.gov, launched to a resounding thud.
 The core element of Obamacare is that many people can buy health insurance through a national healthcare exchange.
 Healthcare.gov was designed as the platform for people to do this.
-On the opening day, the marketing of the plan was so successful, that there appeared to be voracious demand.
-However, from its launch, Healthcare.gov was plagued with errors.
+On the opening day, the marketing of the plan made by this agency was so successful, that there appeared to be voracious demand.
+However, from its launch, Healthcare.gov was plagued with errors and had to undergo email verification to trace its origin.
 This meant “a mere 1 percent of the 3.7 million people who tried to register for a federal exchange in the first week were actually able to enroll” according to Millward Brown Digital, a consulting firm.

 These failures have led Ezra Klein, one of the foremost proponents of Obamacare, to dub Healthcare.gov a “failure”.
 Additionally, it has led Obama and many of his key officials to publicly apologize.
-Despite these apologies, Healthcare.gov is still not operational.
+Despite these apologies, Healthcare.gov is still not operational here for all its users.
 What went wrong and what are the ramifications?

 According to David Auerbach, a software engineer, who wrote a piece in Slate, the failure of the Healthcare.gov was a failure to assign ownership of the “end-to-end experience”.
 In other words, no individual or individual contractor was responsible for making sure the entire system worked effectively.
 Thus, instead of a full-scale comprehensive test of the system, individual pieces were tested separately without any idea of how the system would work as a whole.
 Worse, when the system failed, it was unclear who was liable and how the problem should be resolved.